wenjiec0313/sep10-freedom-project/prep/content.md

 Topic: **Astrophysics**

 ### Overview/Introduction/Context
-Astrophysics is a topic that incorpates both astrology and physics, studying about celestial bodies using physics, this requires advanced math skills and information on celestial bodies(Black holes, planets, stars and etc)
+* Astrophysics is a topic that incorporates both astrology and physics
+* studying about celestial bodies using physics,technologies help astrophysicists analyize info and simulate experiments.
+* this requires advanced math skills and information on celestial bodies(Black holes, planets, stars and etc)

 ## Part A: existing technology
 * Software Tech